This information is for faculty who wish to hire graduate assistants. To read the official UA Little Rock Graduate Assistantship policy, click here.

 - If a student does not have the required number of hours before the 11th day of classes, the student is not eligible for a GA position.
 Full-time positions require students enroll in a minimum of 9 hours of graduate courses and half-time positions require students enroll in a minimum of 4.5 hours of graduate courses (Note: Typically, courses are 3 hours each so students would be enrolled in 6 hours.)

-- Once a student is selected for the position, the department must complete an EPAF for the student and fill out the online Appointment of Graduate Assistantship form.
+- Once a student is selected for the position, the department must complete an Workday New Hire action for the student.

-- Please have a short meeting at the beginning of each semester with the Graduate Student with your expectations and requirements.
+- Please have a short meeting at the beginning of each semester with the Graduate Assistant with your expectations and requirements.

 - Graduate Assistants are expected to work 20 hours per week for full time assistants and 10 hours per week for half time assistants.